spencerthayer/Passcloud/readme.md

 - From the project overview page in the [Firebase console](https://console.firebase.google.com/), click **Add Firebase to your web app**.
 - Copy and paste your project's `apiKey` and `databaseURL` in the **settings** within your new app.

+# Licensing Information

+Passcloud is free software (GPLv3), its algorithm, dependencies, and code have been extensively documented for nearly 10 years.
+You can view the code for Passcloud yourself over at it's [GitHub](https://github.com/spencerthayer/Passcloud) page, where you are able to provide feedback, submit issues, or even contribute to the code yourself!

+Development testing, which means it's likely broken, can be found at https://passcld.herokuapp.com.

 ## Terms of Service

 These terms are made available under a [Creative Commons Attribution-ShareAlike license](http://creativecommons.org/licenses/by-sa/3.0/).